gbv/ssso/ssso.md

 ## RejectedService

+[RejectedService]: #rejectedservice

-A rejected service has been rejected by its provider or by its consumer.
+A rejected service is a [ServiceEvent] that has been rejected by its provider or by its consumer.
 The rejection may be infinite or it may be followed by another service when the reason for rejection has been removed.

     ssso:RejectedService a owl:Class ;
         rdfs:label "RejectedService" ;
-        rdfs:subClassOf ssso:Service ;
+        rdfs:subClassOf ssso:ServiceEvent ;
         owl:disjointWith
           ssso:ReservedService, ssso:PreparedService,
           ssso:ProvidedService, ssso:ExecutedService ;